-The project area was superimposed on the ecosystem protection level map to assess the protection status of aquatic ecosystems associated with the development (Figure 3-10).
-Based on Figure 3-10 the project area does not traverse aquatic ecosystems, however, the aquatic ecosystems that are closest to the proposed project area (ca. 10 km) are rated as poorly protected, with the upper reaches of Klein-Harts and the larger Harts River rated as Not Protected.
+The project area was superimposed on the ecosystem protection level map to assess the protection status of aquatic ecosystems associated with the development (Figure 3-8).
+Based on Figure 3-8 the aquatic ecosystems associated with the project area are rated as poorly protected / not protected.

-Figure 3-10 The project area showing the regional level of protection of aquatic ecosystems (NBA, 2018)
+Figure 3-8 The project area showing the regional level of protection of aquatic ecosystems (NBA, 2018)